Welcome to our class web page where you can find out about our amazing learning journey. You will find

 We have our own 4CJ email!
 If you would like to contact us, please do so with the secure form below- we will be checking it regularly.
 We welcome your comments and suggestions.

-4CJ have indoor PE on a Monday and outdoor PE on a Wednesday.
+4CJ have outdoor PE on a Monday and indoor PE on a Wednesday.

 4CJ's entrance and exit point is the top gate at the top of the playground.